To run the Python tests:

 karma with ‘debug’ level logging.

-ipywidgets uses Galata framework for visual regression testing.
-Galata provides a high level API to interact with JupyterLab UI programmatically and tools for capturing, comparison and report generation.
+ipywidgets uses the Galata framework for visual regression testing.
+Galata provides a high level API to programmatically interact with the JupyterLab UI, and tools for taking screenshots and generating test reports.

-ui-tests/tests/widgets.test.ts test suite uploads a notebook into JupyterLab, runs it cell by cell and takes image captures of cell outputs.
-Cell outputs of this notebook are widgets of different types.
-Then, cell output captures are compared to reference images to detect any visual regressions.
-Test output (diffs, result report) generated by Galata are uploaded to GitHub artifact storage and accessible from GitHub Actions page in
+The main test suite uploads a notebook to JupyterLab, runs it cell by cell and captures a screenshot of the cell outputs.
+The cell outputs correspond to widgets of different types.
+The cell outputs captures are then compared to the reference snapshots to detect any visual regression.
+The test report (diffs, result, videos) is uploaded to GitHub as an artifact and accessible from the GitHub Actions page in

 First install the dependencies: